Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

             [tf.saved_model.tag_constants.SERVING])
     builder.save()
 ```
-Inside the "export" directory, there will be a "saved_model.pb" file containing the meta graph of the model, and a "variable" sub-directory, containing all variables.
+Inside the "export" directory  will be a "saved_model.pb" file containing the meta graph of the model, and a "variable" sub-directory, containing all variables.

-Often it is advisable to add a Signature to the SavedModel, describing the set of inputs and outputs from a graph:
+Often it is advisable to add a Signature to the SavedModel, describing the set of inputs and outputs from a model:
 ```python
     signature = tf.saved_model.signature_def_utils.build_signature_def(
         inputs={'input': tf.saved_model.utils.build_tensor_info(x),